NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Shory Seeker.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Intelligence**, and one is a free ability boost.

 You're trained in the Crafting skill and the Shory Lore skill.
-You gain the [[Feats/Specialty Crafting|Specialty Crafting]] skill feat.
+You gain the [[Specialty Crafting|Specialty Crafting]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*